ssnepenthe/metis/README.md

 * Add custom menus to the admin bar

 ### Authentication/Authorization
-To begin, create the `403.php` and `login.php` files in your theme directory. `403.php` should display a "forbidden" message indicating that the user is trying to access a page that they are not allowed to access. `login.php` should contain a login form keeping in mind that `$_GET['redirect_to']` may or may not be set, and if it is, will contain a path relative to your home URL.
+To begin, create a `403.php` files in your theme directory which should display a "forbidden" message indicating that the user is trying to access a page that they are not allowed to access.

 Then make sure to create an instance of `SSNepenthe\Metis\Auth` and hook it in to WordPress.